 - (a) Purpose.
-The purposes of these standards are to mitigate the impacts short-term rentals can have on the community, to maintain and enhance community livability, to ensure the health and safety of renters, and to ensure the compatibility of short-term rentals with the community. - (b) License required.
+The purposes of these standards are to mitigate the impacts short-term rentals can have on the community, to maintain and enhance community livability, to ensure the health and safety of renters, to support tourism, and to ensure the compatibility of short-term rentals with the community. - (b) License required.
 Short-term rentals shall be licensed per Chapter 6, Article 5 of the Municipal Code.
-The total number of short-term rental licenses in the Town shall be limited to thirty (30) at any one time.
+The total number of short-term rental licenses in the Town shall be limited to twenty (20) at any one time.
 This limit includes the total of all full dwelling units and any portions thereof. - (c) Permitted locations.
-Short-term rentals are allowed in all zoning districts in all dwelling units or portions thereof in compliance with this section.
-Short-term rentals are not allowed in any dwelling units that have an affordable housing deed restriction. - (d) Performance standards for short-term rentals. - (1) Off-street parking.
-Off-street parking shall be provided as required by Article 6 Off-street parking and loading.
+Short-term rentals are allowed in all zoning districts in all dwelling units or portions thereof in compliance with this Section.
+Short-term rentals are not allowed in any dwelling units that have an affordable housing deed restriction or within an accessory dwelling unit. - (d) Performance standards for short-term rentals. - (1) Off-street parking.
+Off-street parking shall be provided as required by Article 6 Off-street parking and loading. - (2) Health and safety.
+All short-term rentals must include operable smoke and carbon monoxide detectors, fire extinguishers, and adequate accommodation for trash.
+Addresses must be clearly posted. - (3) Proximity of owner or owner's agent.
+All STR owners or the owner's agent must reside or conduct business within fifteen (15) miles of the short-term rental.
+The owner or owner's agent name and contact information shall be provided to the Town. - (e) The burden shall be upon the owner of the STR to provide adequate proof to the Town that the criteria of this Section are met.